“I have an upcoming trip and I really need your Hong Kong Travel Tips”

 Connectivity is not an issue at all in this global city.
 Prepaid SIM cards can be bought cheaply from any convenience store.
 I picked up a Discover Hong Kong Tourist SIM Card, special 5-day or 8-day passes loaded with minutes and data.
 If you’d prefer to stay mostly unplugged during your excursions and catch up in the evening, free Wi-Fi is available.

 5. How to reach Hong Kong

 And, please keep an eye on offers the airlines come out with like I got a discount of Rs.
 300 on their UberPremier ride during Woman’s day to and from the airport.
-Right now, they even have an ongoing offer wherein if you are traveling before July, you get discounts on a range of popular attractions and more.
+Right now, they even have an ongoing offer wherein if you are travelling before July, you get discounts on a range of popular attractions and more.
 And, please retain your boarding pass to get discounts at many restaurants where you can get up to 20 % discount on food and beverages.
 You can read my full Cathay Pacific Airlines review here.

 6. How to reach the city from the Airport

 The Airport Express is the quickest way to get into the city, a 24-minute train journey that makes stops in Tsing Yi, Tsim Sha Tsui and Central.
 There are also buses that cover all major districts of the city.
-However, they take more time as compared to the Airport Express.
-I took Bus A21 from the airport to reach my hotel in Tsim Sha Tsui district.
+However, they take more time compared to the Airport Express.
+I took Bus A21 from the airport to reach my hotel in the Tsim Sha Tsui district.
 While it took approx. 1hr 15 minutes, I didn’t have to change over.
 On top of that, it’s the cheapest option.
 For all seven ways to reach the centre, check https://www.rome2rio.com

 7. How to get around in Hong Kong